Meme1079/PsychWiki/PsychWiki_Source/Lua Script API/Variables.md

 - `curDecStep` - The current decimal step per number.
 - `curDecBeat` - The current decimal beat per number.
 - `defaultCamZoom` - The camera's zoom; Will not zoom in/out if camZooming is disabled; And also not related to camZooming's camera.
-- `camZooming` - Whether the camera will zoom on beat or not; Activated when the opponent hits a note.
+- `camZooming` - Whether the camera will zoom on beat or not; Activated when the opponent hits a note; Will be disabled if the option `Camera Zooms` is disabled.
 - `camZoomingMult` - WIP
 - `camZoomingDecay` - How long it will take for camGame/camHUD to go back to its original zoom.
 - `score` - The current amount of score inside the song.